rockstor/rockstor-doc/interface/docker-based-rock-ons/bareos-backup-server.rst

 Create Bareos User & Group
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-There is a requirement to match the User ID and Group ID within the container, with those within the host: Rockstor in this case.
+There is a requirement to match the User ID and Group ID within the containers, with those within the host: Rockstor in this case.
 The following two commands, run as the 'root' user, will ensure this is the case: